Importing raw SVG files into a Vue app leaves you wiring up vite-svg-loader, build config, and ARIA by hand for every icon.

 </button>

-Performance & packaging tips
+Performance and packaging tips